hadreemustaffa/four-card-feature-section-master/README.md

 }
 ```

 2. Using justify-content to center caused some problem for me.
 So I changed to `margin: auto` to fix the problems.
+This also fixed a problem where in mobile-view, top-part of `<header>` overflowed.

 ### Useful resources